n8ta/gnu-libjit/README.md

 # gnu-libjit

-Safe and performant wrapper around [gnu-libjit](https://www.gnu.org/software/libjit/).
-A just in time compiler with its own IR, optimization passes, and easy interoperability.

-It's possible to jit a small program and execute it in <5ms compared to ~80ms with llvm.

 **Warning**: This wrapper contains only exactly the functionality from libjit I needed for my own project.
 You may find it to be missing a piece of functionality.
 It shouldn't be too hard to add it yourself (:

+This crate is a safe and performant wrapper around [gnu-libjit](https://www.gnu.org/software/libjit/).
+A just in time compiler with its own IR, optimization passes, and easy interoperability.

+It's possible to jit a small program and execute it in < 5 ms compared to ~ 80 ms with llvm.
+I highly recmomend the [inkwell](https://github.com/TheDan64/inkwell) library as a safe, feature rich, and well documented llvm rust wrapper.
+Do note that you are unlikely to execute a JIT'ed program in single digit ms with any llvm wrapper.

 # Example
 ```rust